 Mobile Push Troubleshooting

-If you are experiencing issues publishing to devices via the PubNub Mobile Gateway, the following are debug techniques that may help narrow down the issue.
-Each of them circumvents Mobile Push Notifications feature logic to ensure that your device push tokens, applications, and registration/certificates are configured correctly.
+If you have issues sending to devices through the PubNub Mobile Gateway, try these debug techniques.
+They bypass Mobile Push Notifications logic to confirm your device tokens, app setup, and certificates are correct.

 • You're using the proper PubNub API keys (publish and subscribe keys)